zohaibkathwari/News-Feed/README.md

 #News-Feed App

-A responsive page working on >ie8 and a desktop, high-resolution Laptops, Mobile
+A responsive Application working on >ie8 and a desktop, high-resolution Laptops, Mobile

 #To Run The App please follow the instructions